Jan W. Morthenson: 1960s: Early style and philosophy

 Morthenson made a name for himself as a prominent young composer and intellectual in the 1960s.
 He became highly active in the Swedish musical community, composing orchestral, vocal, chamber, and tape pieces, and writing numerous academic articles in the Swedish journal Nutida Musik.
 Fueled by his belief that traditional compositional techniques had been exhausted and future composers would need to create something brand new in order to progress their art, Morthenson's main focus and contribution in the 60s was his non-figurative music.
 Beginning in 1962 with Coloratura III (1962-63), Morthenson's non-figurative period was characterized by the avoidance of all traditional musical gestures, tools, and goals, resulting in a focus on timbre and density of sound, using these as compositional building blocks.

-One of Morthenson's preferred instruments for non-figurative music is the organ, probably because of his relationship with organist Karl Erik Welin.
-He states in an interview with Björn Gottstein in August 2008 that composing for organ, a medium that he preferred for his non-figurative music, and his work with Welin was a doorway into the world of electronic music, and in 1967 he composed the first Swedish computer-assisted work Neutron Star (1967) in collaboration with Göran Sundqvist.
+One of Morthenson's preferred instruments for non-figurative music is the organ.
+He states in an interview with Björn Gottstein in August 2008 that composing for organ, a medium that he preferred for his non-figurative music, and his work with Karl Erik Welin was a doorway into the world of electronic music, and in 1967 he composed the first Swedish computer-assisted work Neutron Star (1967) in collaboration with Göran Sundqvist.
 Morthenson developed a close relationship Welin and consequentially wrote numerous pieces for organ, which Welin played around the world, including: Some of These (1961), Encores (1964), Eternes (1965), Decadenza I (1968), and Farewell (1970).
-Among these, Decadenza I, and Farwell were the first examples of Morthenson's meta-music, or music about music, which became his prominent style during the 1970s.
+Among these, Decadenza I, and Farewell were the first examples of Morthenson's meta-music, or music about music, which became his prominent style during the 1970s.

 1970s: Meta-music

 In the 1970s, following his non-figurative music period, Morthenson continued to criticize music from another perspective, developing a new style of composition for which he coined the term meta-music.
 Like his non-figurative music, meta-music stemmed from Morthenson's pessimistic view of musical development, but rather than avoiding any allusion to historical reference in his new style, Morthenson began to use past genres in order to criticize them.
 For example, in the string quartet Ancora (1983)–his only piece to feature direct quotes, which come from Balkan, Greek, and Turkish folk songs–Morthenson begins with a peaceful Dodecanese folk tune in the cello.
 As the piece progresses, it becomes increasingly more intense and modernistic, representing Morthenson's belief that folk and avant-garde music probably cannot exist simultaneously for much longer.

 His other meta-music works deliver similar commentary related to his critical view of the development of music.
-A non-exhaustive list of these pieces includes Decadenze I, Farwell, Senza (1970), Collosus (1970), Labor (1971), and Alla Marcia (1974), criticizing church music, requiems, string repertoire, orchestral works, virtuoso solos, and militaristic genres, respectively.
+A non-exhaustive list of these pieces includes Decadenze I, Farewell, Senza (1970), Collosus (1970), Labor (1971), and Alla Marcia (1974), criticizing church music, requiems, string repertoire, orchestral works, virtuoso solos, and militaristic genres, respectively.